 - Friend or Family – We all know someone who “knows cars”, but they might not know them well enough to tell if one is worth buying or running away from.
 If you do happen to have a person you trust to steer you in the right direction, a friend or family member with more than a basic level of automotive knowledge can prove to be a decent compromise between an all-out inspection at a dealership and buying blindly.

 What Does it Cost and What Do You Get?

 Though there will always be outliers that can make costs increase, buyers can generally expect to pay between $100 and $200 for a thorough pre-purchase inspection at a local dealership or garage.
 Independent inspection companies or individuals that specialize in performing inspections may charge more because they also charge for travel and time to reach the vehicle in question.
-As with anything, the old saying that “you get what you pay for” is true with pre-purchase inspections, and you should be shopping around to find the garage or person that you feel you can trust and afford.
+As with anything, the old saying that “you get what you pay for” is true with a pre purchase car inspection, and you should be shopping around to find the garage or person that you feel you can trust and afford.

 So, what are you getting for your $200?
 It depends.
-At a minimum, your PPI should include:
+At a minimum, your pre purchase car inspection should include: